Torrey Craig NBA Playoffs Player Props: Suns vs. Clippers

 Torrey Craig Insights vs. the Clippers

-- Craig has taken 6.3 shots per game this season and made 2.9 per game, which account for 6.8% and 6.6%, respectively, of his team's total.

-- He's connected on 1.3 threes per game, or 10.0% of his team's makes from beyond the arc this season.
+- He's taken 3.2 threes per game, or 9.5% of his team's shots from beyond the arc this season.

 - Craig's opponents, the Clippers, have one of the NBA's slowest tempos with 101 possessions per game, while his Suns rank 19th in possessions per game with 101.4.

-- On the boards, the Clippers are ranked 13th in the league, conceding 43.1 rebounds per game.
+- On the glass, the Clippers have conceded 43.1 rebounds per game, which puts them 13th in the NBA.

-- In terms of assists, the Clippers are 10th in the NBA, conceding 25 per game.
+- In terms of assists, the Clippers are ranked 10th in the league, giving up 25 per game.

-- Allowing 12.2 made 3-pointers per game, the Clippers are the 12th-ranked squad in the league.
+- The Clippers give up 12.2 made 3-pointers per contest, 12th-ranked in the NBA.

 Torrey Craig vs. the Clippers